CavernCrawlers/CavernCrawlers.github.io/Rogue-Mage.md

 - **Armor Training**: Light armor
 - **Weapon Training**: Light and Medium weapons from any 3 groups

+## Equipment
+- a Rogue's Pack, a Mage's Pack or an Explorer's Pack
+- 4d6sp

 ## Class Abilities

 ### Exhausting Magic